 Buying into a franchise business is not in itself a guarantee of success.
 You will need all the energy, hard work and commitment required of any new business to ensure its success.

-Here are some useful links to explore the world of franchising, and whether or not it is a viable business model for you.
+Here are some useful links to explore the world of franchising.
+These can help you further decide if franchising is a viable option for you.

 - You can check out our franchise guide for beginners, as well as our franchising section.